 Users of Compaq Visual Fortran and Intel Visual Fortran are supplied with a complete workspace (.dsw) and solution (.sln), respectively, which contains several sample projects which show how to access a database in several ways.
 So, a simple "Build" creates all the examples from scratch.
 And you are ready to debug them to understand how they work.

-The ForDBC demo contains the complete ForDBC installation, whose usage is timely restricted.
-After download, please contact us for the password to un-zip the file.
+The ForDBC demo contains the complete ForDBC installation, whose usage is restricted until the end of the year.
 When purchasing ForDBC, you will receive a licence file (by email), which allows ForDBC applications (.exe) to be created without the restrictions the ForDBC demo implies.

 ForDBC provides you a few simple databases - an MS/Excel sheet (ODBCTest.xls) and an MS/Access database (test-db.mdb).
 The MS/Access database contains a table named "Tabelle1".
 Its structure and contents: